 Genesis 1:26; Genesis 3:22; Genesis 11:7; Numbers 23:19; Deuteronomy 4:34, 39; Deuteronomy 6:4; 2 Chronicles 20:6; Job 11:7-11; Isaiah 33:5, 10; Isaiah 40:12-31; Isaiah 48:11; Nehemiah 9:6-37; John 10:30; 1 Corinthians 8:4; Ephesians 4:4-6; 1 John 4:8-10

 GOD THE FATHER

-We believe that in the Trinity, God the Father is both the supreme authority of all reality and the ultimate receiver of all glory.
+We believe that in the Trinity, God the Father serves as both supreme authority and the ultimate receiver of all glory.
 Both the Son and the Holy Spirit are subject to the supremacy and sovereignty of the Father, while at the same time fully participating in and enjoying the sovereignty and glory of the Father.

 The Father is the ultimate recipient of our worship and should be worshipped in spirit and in truth (John 4:24).
-The Father’s name is indicative of His father-nature toward His creation and within the Trinity and should be considered the highest form and example of fatherhood.
+The Father’s name is indicative of His father-nature toward His creation and His role in the Trinity and should be considered the highest form and example of fatherhood.

 Exodus 4:22; Deuteronomy 32:6; 1 Chronicles 29:10; Isaiah 63:16; Matthew 3:17; Matthew 6:6, 9; Matthew 11:25-27; Mark 13:24-32; Luke 10:21-22; John 1:18; John 4:24; John 5:17-23; John 6:44-46; John 12:26-28; John 14:7-13; Romans 1:7; Galatians 1:1